ananyaprakash/MaskedFacialRecognitionAccessControl/README.md

 # Masked Facial Recognition - Final Year Project

+An end-to-end access control system using masked facial recognition.
+The fornt-end web interface is developed using ReactJS and the backend is in Flask.
+The recognition engine is in Python.

 ## Available Scripts

 You can run the ReactJS app in the following manner: